NNM Local date range picker

 What time zone is used for the selected dates?
 The short answer is none.
 A little longer answer in the next paragraph.

 The component should not have to care about time zone complexity.
-The local date matching "today" should be decided from the browser settings, but from that moment on, it is all about displaying "dumb" calendars.
+The local date matching "today" should/may be decided from the browser settings, but from that moment on, it is all about displaying "dumb" calendars.
 Displaying calendars to a user, has nothing to do with time zones, it is just an endless list of consecutive months.

 As soon as you mix in time zones, you only complicate things and add problems, without getting any benefits.
 Take my word for it.